Auto Medical Payments Coverage

 - The injury arises out of connection with a business that was conducted at the insured location (unless the business being conducted is related to the rental of the home on an occasional basis or if the home is being used in part as an office, school, studio, or private garage)

-- The injury arises out of failure to render professional services
+- An injury arises out of failure to render professional services

 - The premises where the injury occurred is owned by you, rented to you, or is rented to others by you but isn’t insured